BVLC/caffe/docs/tutorial/interfaces.md

 * Resume training from solver snapshots
 * Access train net and test nets in a solver
 * Run for a certain number of iterations and give back control to Matlab
-* Intermingle arbitrary Matlab code to with gradient steps
+* Intermingle arbitrary Matlab code with gradient steps

-An ILSVRC image classification demo is in caffe/matlab/demo/classification_demo.m
+An ILSVRC image classification demo is in caffe/matlab/demo/classification_demo.m (you need to download BVLC CaffeNet from [Model Zoo](http://caffe.berkeleyvision.org/model_zoo.html) to run it).

 ### Build MatCaffe